rbozan/vscode-lsp-translations/README.md

 # vscode-lsp-translations

 An extension for VSCode which provides autocompletion for the translations within your project.
 Uses https://github.com/rbozan/lsp-translations under the hood.
+Download the extension on https://marketplace.visualstudio.com/items?itemName=rbozan.vscode-lsp-translations.

 ## Features